-Freight shipping can seem challenging to a newcomer, however, it is not that complicated.
+Cargo shipping can seem challenging to a newcomer, however, it is not that complicated.
 Here are three main steps that will help you understand how freight shipping works:

-- Gathering shipment information.
 Before diving into the shipping process, it is essential to collect all of the necessary information about your load.
 Dimensions, weight, size, quantity, and commodity type all play a large role in how your freight will be transported.

-- Choosing the right shipping method.
 Once you know all of the data about your shipment, it is easy to determine the right way to ship cargo.
 Usually, freight is transported by land, air, or ocean.
 If you need to deliver the load to another continent, ocean and air shipping would be the best options.
 On the contrary, if you need to ship to another state, moving freight by truck is the most appropriate way.

-- Choosing a freight shipping company.
 The next step in the freight shipping process is choosing a good freight shipping company or freight carrier.
 Freight shipping companies can help you get better freight rates, prepare the paperwork, and take control over the entire shipping process.

 What are the types of freight shipping?